 Pine cones are a fun accent for wreaths and floral arrangements, and they also look beautiful displayed on their own on a mantel or coffee table.
 While they are usually associated with fall or winter, pine cones can enhance your home all year long, especially when they are bleached.
-Bleaching gives the pine cones an aged, whitewashed patina that is works for both modern and rustic décor schemes.
+Bleaching gives the pine cones an aged, whitewashed patina that works for both modern and rustic décor schemes.

-Place Pine Cones in a Bucket
+Step 1: Place Pine Cones in a Bucket

 Line your work surface with newspapers in case the bleach splashes.
 Dust off any excess dirt from the pine cones and place them in the plastic bucket.
 For best results, bleach pine cones in small batches to make sure that the gallon of bleach will cover all the pine cones in the bucket.
 You can reuse the same gallon of bleach for more than one batch.

-Pour Bleach Into the Bucket
+Step 2: Pour Bleach Into the Bucket

-Weigh Down the Pine Cones
+Step 3: Weigh Down the Pine Cones

 The pine cones need to be fully submerged in the bleach, but they will want to float up to the surface.
 To prevent this from happening, place a ceramic or glass plate on top of the pine cones with a brick on top of the plate to keep it down.
 Wear rubber gloves at this point, as you will be touching the bleach.

-Let the Pine Cones Air Dry
+Step 4: Let the Pine Cones Air Dry

 You will notice that the pine cones have closed up.
 Wearing rubber gloves, remove the brick, plate and pine cones, and place the pine cones on paper towels.
 Take the pine cones outdoors and let them dry naturally.
 As they dry, they will open up again.
 The process usually takes one to two weeks, depending on the humidity.
 Air drying them outdoors will eliminate any bleach smell.